ZhuangxinXie/HM_Resistance/README.md

-Anuran life history evolution converges under heavy metal pressure
+Ideal trans-generational resistance degradation under heavy metals pressure
 =============================================

 Anuran body size impacts the their reproduction, potentially manipulating their sustainability.
 However, their sustainability may be threatened by the wide occurrence of environmental heavy metals (HMs) in aquatic environment.
 Here we utilized data mining to analyze the global distribution patterns and the relationship between HMs bioaccumulation and body size.
 As a result, we find both a hot spot of small body size and a cold spot of high HMs bioaccumulation occur around 20°N, with low correlation to the species difference.
 According to this difference, the samples were divided into two groups that high bioaccumulation group appears smaller sizes while another one appears larger sizes.
 This difference may be attributed more to the evolution, not the plasticity.
 Here we conclude that the high HM loads have altered their sustaining strategies that they distribute more energy to detoxify with the price of shrinking body.<br>